wdullaer/SwipeActionAdapter/README.md

 ==================

 ### setFadeOut(boolean fadeOut)
-Setting this to true will cause the ListView item to slowly fade out as it is being swiped
+Setting this to true will cause the ListView item to slowly fade out as it is being swiped.

 ### setFixedBackground(boolean setFixedBackground)
 Setting this to true will make the backgrounds static behind the ListView item instead of sliding in from the side.

+### setFarSwipeFraction(float farSwipeFraction)
+Allows you to set the fraction of the view width that must be swiped before it is counted as a far swipe.
+The float must be between 0 and 1.
+0 makes every swipe a far swipe, 1 effectively disables a far swipe.

 License